-Technology-driven disruption to "business as usual" Transportable business models scaling across countries Demand-led growth in higher LSM consumer goods Lowest cost-to-serve, scalable businesses High impact, differentiated services Growing connectivity and data access
+Technology-driven disruption to "business as usual"

+Demand-led growth in higher LSM consumer goods

+High impact, differentiated services

 Investments that have one or more of the above attributes have a demonstrably better chance of creating a sustainable business niche and delivering market-leading returns.
 The decision has resulted in investments in companies that have been less severely impacted by the COVID pandemic.
 However, very few sectors have been completely immune from the global economic fallout.